Idan707/demos/README.md

-# scikit-learn with Dask Demo
+# Scikit-Learn with Dask Demo

 This demo demonstrates how to build pipeline using [scikit-learn](https://scikit-learn.org) and dask.
 The combined CI/data/ML pipeline includes the following steps: